|TERM 2 2020 IMPORTANT DATES|

 Did you know that our High School and Primary School Art Departments have Instagram accounts showcasing beautiful artworks created by our talented students?
 Please follow @kingscollegeart and @kingscollegeprimaryart to support our students and enjoy the visual stories from King's young artists.

-King's communication about school matters is primarily through Compass.
+King's communication about school matters and education updates from the Government, are primarily through the news feed on Compass.
 The Compass news section provides information on all things relating to College operations, events, and sporting and classroom activities.
 The Parent Information tab has links to our parent handbooks, sport uniform days, before and after school activities, and useful information for your family.

 Happy connecting!King's Facebook Groups